Committee (1st Day) (Continued)

 That is why it seems to me that, as other noble Lords have said, the sensible way forward is that at best we should seek to withdraw our Article 106a notification.
 If we cannot do that, we should not in any circumstances leave Euratom until we have the voluntary offer agreement, recognition by the IAEA and our nuclear co-operation agreements with the key nations.
 If we have those we might be okay, but I see the decision that we have made as pretty reckless and pretty unnecessary.
 We still have time to repair it, and I hope we will.

 I agree entirely with what has been said already by the noble Lords, Lord Hunt, Lord Warner and Lord Teverson, so I shall try to reduce the length of my remarks.
-I am puzzled about why we are here, and why we are today at all.
+I am puzzled about why we are here, and why we are here today at all.
 As to why we are here, we do not have to leave Euratom when we leave the European Union.
 There is absolutely no evidence that Euratom has performed other than well.
 It may well be that the Court of Justice of the European Union is the shibboleth, because it is related to Euratom and has jurisdiction over it, and our Government feel that because there is that connection our membership can be no more.
 But there are no cases about Euratom in the European Court of Justice, so Euratom has operated incredibly well.

 I am puzzled as to why we are here today because there is another Bill before Parliament, the Nuclear Safeguards Bill, and, as has already been said, the first Committee day on it is tomorrow.
 I had assumed that we would be able to debate these issues as part of that Bill.
 After a three or four-day negotiation with the Public Bill Office I had to accept that that was not the case—so here we are today discussing Euratom, but not in the Nuclear Safeguards Bill, which deals with the nuclear safeguards relating to the products dealt with by Euratom.
 Alice could not have invented this situation.

 I drafted Amendment 221, which is part of this group.
-There is nothing particular about the new clause in that amendment, except that it tries to do the same as all the other amendments and new clauses now being debated.
+There is nothing particular about the new clause in that amendment; it tries to do the same as all the other amendments and new clauses now being debated.
 It is clear that medical nuclear and radionuclear devices and products are extremely important.
 They save lives.
 For example, in University College Hospital and the Royal Free Hospital in London—I cite them because I have witnessed the process in those hospitals—every day of the week consideration is given to using these products to save the lives of patients suffering from cancer.
 All the arrangements for bringing those products into the United Kingdom are carried out under the umbrella of Euratom.
 It was not absolutely necessary for that to be done under the umbrella of Euratom, but it is what has happened.
 The noble Lord, Lord Teverson, mentioned the European Observatory on the Supply of Medical Radioisotopes.
 That is the umbrella organisation that supervises all these arrangements.

 The noble Lord, Lord Henley, has been extremely helpful.
 As I have said in other debates, I am the patron of the Society for Radiological Protection, which contains more than 2,000 professionals who are engaged in various activities, including the use and safety of radioisotopes in the health service.
 The noble Lord, Lord Henley, as Minister, has answered many questions and had the courtesy to see the two senior members of the Society for Radiological Protection last week.
 He very kindly produced for me a list of questions with the Government’s original commentary and their additional commentary.
 It contains some gems, such as: